maxisses/sensorapp/README.md

 # local deployment

-### 1. create credentials for postgres and put them into pg-datenbank.env file
+### 1. create pg-datenbank.env file and ibm-wml.env file and put it database and wml credentials; also adjust mqtt BROKER_URL to your local ip address in the docker-compose file

-## mosquitto TLS
+### (optional) mosquitto TLS
-use certs folder to generate certs with the script and provide ip address of your network interface and name all server certs (those carry your ip/name) to server.*** set up mosquitto import cert to chrome (for web testing) import cert to android (just send the ca.crt file via e.g whatsapp and install it)
+use certs folder to generate certs with the script and provide ip address of your network interface and name all server certs (those carry your ip/name) to server.*** set up mosquitto import cert to chrome (for web testing the connection to mqtt from your pc/mac) import cert to android (just send the ca.crt file via e.g whatsapp and install it)

 ### 2. docker-compose build